 Therefore we'll look at existing popular apps and software that uses encryption by default, so that any information - and files - you send using these will stay protected and secured.

-Here then are the best apps to share files (opens in new tab) securely.
+Here then follows our picks of the best apps to share files securely.

 We’ve also picked out the best free cloud storage service.

 FREE Backblaze unlimited cloud backup with every ExpressVPN purchase (opens in new tab)